StackVista/stackstate-docs/develop/developer-guides/agent_check/connect_agent_check_with_stackstate.md

 * **Instance type \(source identifier\)** - `TopologyInstance`
 * **Instance URL**

-These are directly mapped to the `TopologyInstance` supplied in the `get_instance_key` function of your agent check.
+These are directly mapped to the `TopologyInstance` supplied in the `get_instance_key` function of your Agent check.

 In the example Agent check below StackState, the Custom Synchronization StackPack **Instance type** would be `example` and the **Instance URL** would be `instance_url`.